qromatech/qroma-project-template/README.md

 Qroma's ambitious goal is to make "Hello World" across devices and UX as frictionless as possible so that iteration and feedback can start happening across devices across the world in the first five minutes of your project.

+Its opinionated approach is based on development experiences across a range of embedded and UX platforms and a desire to priotize development and prototyping speed so that external feedback can be validated or invalidated, synthesized, and integrated into the next iteration of the project, either through user reports or direct pull requests.

 ## What is a _qroma_ project?